 Let’s explore what it takes to create a pet-friendly yard.

-A well-designed yard doesn’t begin with selecting plants.
-Its about considering how we want to use the space to suit our needs.
+A well-designed yard doesn’t begin with selecting plants or laying out beds, but rather is about considering how we want to use the space to suit our needs.

 Ticks wait for a host, resting on the tips of grasses and shrubs, holding onto leaves and grass by their lower legs.
 Their upper pair of legs are outstretched, waiting to climb onto a passing host.
 When a host brushes the spot where a tick is waiting, it quickly climbs aboard and finds a suitable place to bite.